CanExport SMEs - Applicant’s guide

 CanExport SMEs’ stacking limit applies when funding is accessed from different Canadian government sources for the same activities within a project.

-We calculate stacking based on the total funding provided by federal, provincial, territorial or municipal governments, or Crown corporations.
+We calculate stacking based on the total funding provided by federal, provincial, territorial, or municipal governments, or Crown corporations.
 Canadian government assistance must not exceed 75%.

-- reject the application
+- application being rejected

-- terminate your active project
+- active project being terminated

 If total Canadian government assistance exceeds the stacking limit of 75%, CanExport SMEs will be adjust the funding to comply with this limit.